How To Play Ping Pong: A Beginner’s Guide

 No. Each player has two serves.
-The only event when this number switches is if play reaches a score of 10-10.
-At which point, each player has one service only.
+The only event when this number switch is if play reaches a score of 10-10.
+At this point, each player has one service only.

 Can I Change Hands While Playing?

 By all means!
-No rule forbids players from switching hands.
+No table tennis rules forbid players from switching hands.
 But do so at your own risk!
 There is little to no competitive advantage in switching hands.
-Even the pros are very weak on their non-dominant hand.
+Even the pros are very weak in their non-dominant hand.
 It’s more for show than anything.

 Who Serves First in Table Tennis?

-The player to serve first is decided randomly.
+You decide which player serves first at random.
 Most commonly via a coin toss.
 However, much of the time, players will use their own means.
-Hiding the ball in one hand under the table and having your opponent guess which, is a common option.
+Hiding the ball in one hand under the table and having your opponent guess is a common option.
 Similarly, some players will have you call ‘odd’ or ‘even’ and randomly flick the scoreboard to reveal a number.

 Final Thoughts About How To Play Ping Pong

-Now that you know the basics of how to play ping pong, you can actually go out there and do it.
+Now that you know the basics of playing ping pong, you can actually go out there and do it.
 There’s quite a lot of info in this post, so don’t feel that you need to have taken it all on board immediately.
 Simply refer back as needed and start practicing.
-On paper, some of the info presented may seem difficult or convoluted, but once you get playing your development should feel far more straightforward.
+On paper, some of the info presented may seem difficult or convoluted, but once you get playing, your development should feel far more straightforward.
 And oh.
 Don’t forget to have fun!